-In the northern regions more likely you will have a collision with wildlife and even more so it is hard to detect them while driving in blustery snow.
-A Moose whistle is placed on the front of a vehicle and makes a sound somewhat like a dog whistle that only the moose, deer and other wildlife animals can detect.
-The moose whistle is a tool to help alert the precious wildlife to stay back from your area.and your moving vehicle.
+In the northern regions of the United States, you could have a collision with wildlife and even more, so it is hard to detect them while driving in blustery snow.
+A Moose whistle which is placed on the front of a vehicle may help.
+It makes a sound somewhat like a dog whistle that only the moose, deer and other wildlife animals can detect.
+The moose whistle is a tool to help alert the precious wildlife to stay back from your area and your moving vehicle.

-One of the most common animals to to come into a collision with a vehicle is a deer.
-Every year there area multitude of deers getting hit across the country and this type of collision could cost you dearly.
+One of the most common animals to come into a collision with a vehicle is a deer and this type of collision could cost you dearly.

 How can you be more careful to avoid this?
-Learn more about the deers habits.
-Deer have a natural camouflage,and detecting them while driving can be difficult if you are on an interstate and driving at high speeds.
+Learn more about the deer’s habits.
+Deer has a natural camouflage and detecting them while driving can be difficult if you are on an interstate and driving at high speeds.
 It is easier to spot them during the day, but in the early morning hours and evenings this can be a challenge.

 Hitting a deer can cause severe injury to the animal and damages to your vehicle and injuries to you and your passengers as well.

-The Moose are also another animal to look out for and can cause more severe injuries and damage all the way around since a moose is much bigger then a deer.
+The moose are also another animal to look out for and can cause more severe injuries and damage all the way around since a moose is much bigger than a deer.
 The injuries that occur when colliding with a moose are head and neck injuries since the moose is much taller and bigger and the full body weight with the windshield of many vehicles is common.